 Arizona man allegedly kills son son, 6, after holding him under hot water to exorcise 'demon'

-A 6-year-old boy is dead in Arizona after his father allegedly poured hot water down his throat in an effort to exorcise the child — whom he thought was possessed by a "demon."
+A 6-year-old boy is dead in Arizona after his father allegedly poured hot water down his throat in an effort to exorcise his child — who he thought was possessed by a "demon," according to KGUN.

 The father, 31-year-old Pablo Martinez, was arrested after he told investigators what he did at his home on the Pascua Yaqui Tribe reservation on Thursday.